kubedb/docs/docs/guides/mysql/replication-mode-transform/topology-mode-change/index.md

 `ReplicationModeTransformation` `MySQLOpsRequest` — promoting a **standalone** MySQL into a cluster, and switching an existing cluster between clustered topologies.

-The target topology is selected with `spec.replicationModeTransformation.targetMode`:
+The target topology is selected with `spec.replicationModeTransformation.targetTopologyMode`:
 `GroupReplication`, `InnoDBCluster` or `SemiSync`.

 > Transforming a **Remote Replica** is covered separately in